tailorsoft/mantle-shopify/README.md

 mantle.shopify.ShopifyOrderServices.download#ShopifyOrders
 ```

+There is a demo job that polls this service called: poll_shopify_orders_download

 When an order is fulfilled in Moqui, a SystemMessage is queued to POST to the shopify fulfilments API
 ```
 mantle.shopify.ShopifyProductServices.queue#ShopifyFulfillmentSystemMessage